beryx-gist/badass-jlink-spring-petclinic/README.md

 ### Quick start
 From the [releases page](https://github.com/beryx-gist/badass-jlink-spring-petclinic/releases) download the archived custom runtime image for your operating system.
-Alternatively, for Linux, you can download [the most recent custom runtime image](https://github.com/beryx-gist/badass-jlink-spring-petclinic/tree/images).
 Unpack the archive and execute the `spring-petclinic` script found in the `image/bin` directory.
 Then, access http://localhost:8080/ in your browser.